publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptB/sptvii/m__us_usc_t7_s1359cc.md

     (f) __Filling cane sugar allotments__

-        Except as provided in [section 1359ee of this title][/us/usc/t7/s1359ee], a State cane sugar allotment established under subsection (e) of this section for a crop year may be filled only with sugar processed from sugarcane grown in the State covered by the allotment.
+        Except as provided in [section 1359ee of this title][/us/usc/t7/s1359ee], a State cane sugar allotment established under subsection (e) for a crop year may be filled only with sugar processed from sugarcane grown in the State covered by the allotment.

     (g) __Adjustment of marketing allotments__